AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 ## Mistake #2: Estimating in Isolation

-Ever had a product owner or tech lead show up to planning with stories already estimated?
+Ever had a product owner or a tech lead show up to planning with stories already estimated?

 Estimation is a team sport.
 Different people catch different risks, assumptions, and edge cases.
 Getting everyone involved builds shared understanding and better team cohesion.